northwestcoder/satori-eraser-tool/README.md

 <img src="https://satoricyber.com/wp-content/uploads/LogoDark2.svg" />

-_A command-line -driven experience to search across all Satori datastores for any TAG with any SEARCH_STRING and generate a web report with the results_
+_A command-line -driven experience to search across all Satori datastores for any Satori TAG with any SEARCH_STRING and generate a web report with the results_